bhartl/bhartl.github.io/cv.md

 ## Current Role
-### AI Consulting, Scientific Research and Prototyping
-I'm implementation a reinforcement learning framework for autonomous navigation and locomotion
-- Computer-vision, neural networks, neuroevolution
+### Independent Postdoctoral Researcher in AI and NeuroEvolution in collaboration with LevinLab @ Tufts University, Boston, USA
-- Nov.
-2020 to present
+- Jan.
+2023 to present

 ## Education
 ### Ph.D. in Physics - TU Wien, Austria (2016 - 2020)